 Key Features of Dorsal Plantar Fasciitis and Achilles Tendonitis Night Splint

-This dorsal plantar fasciitis and Achilles tendonitis splint has a number of features that make it a more comfortable and therefore effective solution for dealing with these conditions.
+This dorsal plantar fasciitis and Achilles tendonitis splint has a number of features that make it more comfortable, and therefore an effective solution for dealing with these conditions.
 Following is a detailed list of its features:

 - Simple design for a more comfortable fit

-- Soft night splint secures and stabilizes the foot and ankle
+- Soft night splint secures and stabilizes the ankle and foot

 - Dorsal night splint composed of straps at the ankle and sole of the foot and a dorsal support component